JustWhiteGit/magical_mystery_tour/README.md

 ## Deployment

-This site has been built using the Gitpod IDE via the Code Institutes 'gitpod-full-template' and hosted on GitHub.
+This site has been built using the Gitpod IDE (via the Code Institutes 'gitpod-full-template') and hosted on GitHub.
 It is deployed directly from the master branch and the site will update automatically upon new commits to the master branch.

-For the site to deploy correctly on GitHub pages, the landing page must be named ```index.html```
+Deployment was achieved by selecting the appropriate repository from GitHub dashboard.
+Then by clicking on the "Settings" cog and scrolling down to the "GitHub Pages" section, the "Source" drop-down list will present the option to build from "master branch".
+Once refreshed the published website address can be seen in the "GitHub Pages" section.

+You can clone a repository by selecting the green "clone or download' icon, clicking the clipboard logo to copy the URL and then paste the site address into the terminal of your chosen IDE with the precursor command of "git clone".
-To run locally, you can clone this repository directly into the editor of your choice by pasting ```git clone https://github.com/JustWhiteGit/magical_mystery_tour``` into your terminal.
-To cut ties with this GitHub repository, type ```git remote rm origin``` into the terminal.
+To run this site locally copy and paste the following ```git clone https://github.com/JustWhiteGit/magical_mystery_tour``` into your terminal.
+Cut ties with this GitHub repository by typing the command ```git remote rm origin``` into the terminal.